 If your firm is serviced-based, there is a good chance you waste hours of time sending out meeting invites, directions, and ensuring visitors have the information they need to sign in and find your meeting location.
 AskCody streamlines this process with visitor management capabilities that allow you to pre-register visitors, add sign-in questions, and even share the WiFi password.

-AskCody integrates fully with Outlook, Exchange 2010+, Office 365, Microsoft Teams, and Microsoft Bookings.
+AskCody integrates fully with Outlook, Exchange 2010+, Microsoft 365, Microsoft Teams, and Microsoft Bookings.

 AskCody offers support via support ticket, phone, and email.
 Their robust knowledge base also provides a wide range of training tools to help you get started, including online documentation, webinars, online presentations, and in-person training.